strapi/strapi/docs/3.0.0-beta.x/deployment/amazon-aws.md

 # Amazon AWS

 This is a step-by-step guide for deploying a Strapi project to [Amazon AWS EC2](https://aws.amazon.com/ec2/).
 This guide will connect to an [Amazon AWS RDS](https://aws.amazon.com/rds/) for managing and hosting the database.
 Optionally, this guide will show you how to connect host and serve images on [Amazon AWS S3](https://aws.amazon.com/s3/).

 Prior to starting this guide, you should have created a [Strapi project](../getting-started/quick-start.md), to use for deploying on AWS.
+And have read through the [configuration](../installation/deployment.md#configuration) section.

 ### Amazon AWS Install Requirement and creating an IAM non-root user